-Spring 2004 (RT-04S) Rich Transcription Meeting Recognition Evaluation Plan
+Spring 2006 (RT-06S) Rich Transcription Meeting Recognition Evaluation Plan

-1 Introduction
+INTRODUCTION 1

-The goal of this document is to define the evaluation tasks, performance measures, and test corpora to support the 2004 Rich Transcription Spring (RT-04S) Meeting Recognition Evaluation.
-This evaluation has been offset in time from the RT-04 Fall Broadcast News and Conversational Telephone Speech evaluations to enable researchers to participate in both evaluations.
-As such, a separate evaluation plan is available for the RT-04F Evaluation.
-This document (as well as additional documentation and data files pertaining to the RT-04S evaluation) are available from the NIST RT-04S website, http://nist.gov/speech/tests/rt/rt2004/spring/.
+The goal of this document is to define the evaluation tasks, performance measures, and test corpora to support the 2006 Rich Transcription Spring (RT-06S) Meeting Recognition Evaluation.
+This document (as well as additional documentation and data files pertaining to the RT-06S evaluation) are available from the NIST RT-06S website http://nist.gov/speech/tests/rt/rt2006/spring/.
+This evaluation compliments to the Classification of Locale, Events, Activities and Relationships (CLEAR) in that a portion of the test set will be used for both evaluations.